-She stumbled into one gravity-adjusted boot then the other, laces tightening to fit with a hiss.
-Off a nearby shelf she grabbed her tool belt and put on a pair of gloves strong enough to clear anything in her way.
-She crossed the room to the back door into the garage, the lights turning on as she entered.
+Yona stumbled into one gravity-adjusted boot then the other, laces tightening to fit with a hiss.
+Off a nearby shelf she grabbed her tool belt with her blaster—just in case—and put on a pair of gloves strong enough to clear anything in her way.
+Through the back door she entered the garage, ceiling lights illuminating as she entered.
 She straddled her hoverbike and clipped her helmet to her collar, where it unfolded in light alloy plates over her head.

-Yona blinked and her smart contacts displayed the fastest route for interception, a blue line highlighted over her vision.
+Yona blinked and her contacts displayed the fastest route for interception, a line highlighted over her vision.
 Her personal atmosphere and force field booted up at full capacity, their status displayed in her periphery.
-With a flick of her wrist she transferred her target’s ping to the navigation, and the bike lifted off the ground.
-The garage doors unfolded above her.
+With a flick of her wrist she transferred her target’s ping to the navigation.
+The garage door folded up and the bike idled off the ground.

-As she closed in on the ship’s tail she locked onto its ping and volleyed a hack at its navigation, coming up hard against a complex firewall.
+As she closed in on the ship’s tail, she locked onto its ping and volleyed a hack at its navigation.
+Her system came up hard against a complex firewall.
 Her target glided sharply down and away.

-“Target entering a hot zone,” her con said.
+“Target entering red zone,” her con said.
 “Manual steering detected.”

-“So I see,” Yona said, circling around as the ship dove into the pit.
+Yona circled around as the ship dove into the pit.

 For a moment she considered holding back.
-The pit was more unstable than it had ever been, having gradually overwhelmed and expanded its borders, looming over the rest of the satellite.
-Its insides were littered with indestructible gadgets and air pockets carved out of jagged edges and tangled lines.
-Sometimes Yona would hear the pit shifting, crashing, resettling, and she’d have to sweep the area afterwards for debris.
+The plastic pit was more unstable than it had ever been, having gradually overwhelmed and expanded its borders, looming over the rest of the satellite.
+Its insides were a tangle of indestructible gadgets, sharp edges, and tangled lines.
+Sometimes Yona would hear the pit shifting, crashing, resettling, and she’d have to sweep the area afterward for debris.

 No one would blame her for sitting this out.
-Her contract didn’t require that she risk her life.
-The thought offered a sort of dark comfort, and she was tempted—like dipping her toes into a cool pond, unable to see to the bottom.
+Her contract didn’t require that she risk her life for anybody.
+The thought offered a type of dark comfort—a temptation of safety, with a price.

 If she looked away now, how easy would it be to look away the next time?

-“Prioritize power to forcefield and send an SOS,” Yona said to her con.
-Every instinct screamed at her as she turned toward the pit.
-The nearest help was likely hours away, but worst case scenario they could at least come find her body.
+“Prioritize power to forcefield and send an SOS,” Yona said as she turned toward the pit.
+Help was likely hours away.
+Worst case scenario, emergency services could make it in time to find her body.
 “I’m going in.”